kajal070/freshersbatch-oct16/README.txt

+Css makes html look nice.
-This assignment related to html files.
+This assignment folder contain some css file.
+And also some javascript